bwilsoncc/clatsop_buildings/README.md

 # Clatsop County Oregon building footprints

-This project uses Microsoft US Building Footprints as its source.
+This project uses Microsoft US Building Footprints (release 2) as its source.
 It imports and processes them to create a service for Clatsop County, Oregon using standard Esri tools.

 2021- switched from ArcMap to ArcGIS Pro.
 Now in ESRI File Geodatabase format instead of shapefiles.

 ## Overview